 The coffee houses in Vienna have a characteristic philosophy.
 First of all, the coffee houses are stunning, with marble tabletops, Thonet chairs, newspaper tables, and overall very stylish.
 In addition, the coffee house imprints a relaxing atmosphere, a place where you can enjoy a coffee, and read your newspaper – you are welcome to spend hours in the coffee house.
 In the past, writers and artists used to gather in the coffee house to write and debate ideas.
 The coffee houses were an important cultural experience.

 The importance of coffee house culture in Vienna dates back to the 17th century, Vienna’s first coffee house was opened in 1685.
 Other cities of the Austro-Hungarian empire like Prague, Budapest, Krakow followed the trend of the Vienna Coffee houses and opened several throughout the city.
 For all these reasons the “Viennese Coffee House Culture” is listed by UNESCO as “Intangible Cultural Heritage” since 2011.
+It is said that in the Viennese Coffee houses “time and space are consumed, but only the coffee is found on the bill.”

 Besides the Coffee houses, the Viennese coffee or Einspänner is also very famous.
 It is a coffee served in a tall glass, with whipped cream dusted with icing sugar and cocoa powder.
 You can find this iconic coffee in every Vienna coffee house.